• Skip to primary navigation

 If you don't want "jalapeño hands"—getting the chili pepper's natural oils on your hands that don't wash off right away so could be a problem when you touch "sensitive" parts of your body—you might want to wear gloves.

-How to Use Salsa Criolla
+What Else to Eat with Salsa Criolla

 Use salsa criolla anywhere you'd use pickled onions or chopped fresh onions as a final flavor garnish: